- What are the different types of broadband connections available in rural/remote areas

 - Find an option that works best for you, depending on what is available

-It is 2017 and living in a regional or remote area in Australia doesn’t have to mean you are restricted to a dial-up internet connection.
+It is 2022 and living in a regional or remote area in Australia means that you already have the chance to connect to the internet.
 Thanks to the Australian Federal Government’s commitment to increase the access to and quality of broadband internet in regional and remote areas through the National Broadband Guarantee, there are more reliable options available for you to find the most suitable plan for your household.

 National Broadband Network (NBN)

 Your first point of call when looking for a new broadband connection is the NBN.
 The NBN is a project which is funded by the Australian Government, which is aimed at providing a faster and more reliable internet connection.
 For those of you who are located in rural areas, you will most likely have the availability of a Fixed Wireless NBN connection.